Network eavesdropping: Advanced encryption standard-256 (AES-256)

 It is a cipher block chaining (CBC) mode for ciphered messages and hash-based message codes.
 The AES-256 contains 256 keys for identifying the actual user, and it represents the standard used for securing many layers on the internet.
 AES-256 is used by Zoom Phone apps that help encrypt chat messages sent by Zoom users.
 If this feature is used in the app, users will only see encrypted chats when they use the app, and notifications of an encrypted chat will be sent with no content involved.

 Bro

 Bro is a system that detects network attackers and abnormal traffic on the internet.
 It emerged at the University of California, Berkeley that detects invading network systems.
-The system does not apply as detection of eavesdropping by default, but can be modified to an offline analyzing tool for eavesdropping attacks.
+The system does not apply to the detection of eavesdropping by default, but can be modified to an offline analyzing tool for eavesdropping attacks.
 Bro runs under Digital Unix, FreeBSD, IRIX, SunOS, and Solaris operating systems, with the implementation of approximately 22,000 lines of C++ and 1,900 lines of Bro.
 It is still in the process of development for real-world applications.